 The Bachelor of Science in Food Studies takes a multilevel, holistic approach to food-from production through consumption.
-The 120-credit major includes five areas of study: Falk College requirements, a liberal arts core, a food electives.
+The 120-credit major includes four areas of study: Falk College requirements, a liberal arts core, a food studies core and food electives.
 The liberal arts core is left open purposefully to allow students to sample broadly from the Arts & Science offerings.
 Such a liberal approach is appropriate for students majoring in food studies since it has emerged as a multidisciplinary field.
 The major concludes with a senior level experience requirement where students choose to complete a research project or a practicum.

 The Master of Science in Food Studies is a 36-credit hour graduate program providing students with a foundation in the political economy of food systems, including food policy, human rights, food governance, and food justice.
 Students gain a deep understanding of multi-scale, global-local constructions of food governance and civil society claims, trade and food aid, and related public policy as they together influence human health and nutrition, economic development, and the environment.
 The program purposefully introduces students to Food Studies-oriented research methods and program evaluation, and emphasizes analyses that consider social justice, race, ethnicity, and gender and sexuality.

 The academic field of Food Studies trains students in the fast-changing landscape of international food policy as well as local food governance systems.
 The program at Syracuse University is characterized by the study of structural conditions of inequalities, injustice and imbalances in the food system, combined with learning the levers of social change, including social movements, public policy, and equitably organized food and nutrition economies.
 Students learn how the local and global articulate with each other under diverse circumstances like climate change, trade rules, or nutrition policy and humanitarian/charity assistance.